espertus/jacquard-example1/README.md

 * `submission` holds a sample submission (required if you want to run `test_autograder.py` locally)
-* `submissions` (which is not required) holds sample submissions to manually test the grader on Gradescope
+* `submissions` (which is not required) holds sample submissions to manually test the grader locally or on Gradescope
+    * `perfect`, a subdirectory with a perfect submission
+    * `imperfect`, a subdirectory with an imperfect submission
+    * `starter`, a subdirectory with the starter code

-Any of the above files could have different names or packages.
+Any of the above files could have different names or packages, although package names must currently have only a single part (e.g., `student`, not `edu.myschool.student`.)
+The `submissions/` subdirectories could also have different names.

-#### config.ini
+### config.ini

-The submission package and files are specified in `config.ini` and should be edited if you change the package name or required files.
-Currently, package names must have only a single part (e.g., "student", not "edu.myschool.student").
+The submission package and files are specified in `config.ini`:

 ```
 [submission]